terryaney/KatApp/scripts/readme.md

 **`calculateStart( event: Event, submitApiOptions: IGetSubmitApiOptions, application: IKatApp ) => boolean`**

-This event is triggered at the start of a RBLe Framework calculation after the `updateCalculationOptions` has been triggered.
+This event is triggered at the start of a RBLe Framework calculation after the `updateApiOptions` has been triggered.
 Use this event to perform any actions that need to occur before the calculation is submitted (i.e. custom processing of UI blockers or enabled state of inputs).
 If the handler returns `false` or calls `e.preventDefault()`, then the calculation is immediately cancelled and only the `calculateEnd` event will be triggered.

 #### IKatApp.inputsCache